CloudWalker: Random walks for 3D point cloud shape analysis: Applications

-\textbf{Quantitative results.} The results for 3D-FUTURE \cite{fu20203dfuture} are presented in \tabref{tab:3DFUTURE-short_table}.
+\textbf{Quantitative results.} The results for 3D-FUTURE \cite{fu20203dfuture} are presented in Table \ref{tab:3DFUTURE-short_table}.
 It shows that our method outperforms not only previous point-based, but also multi-view methods, reported for this dataset.
-We followed the same training protocol for point-based methods as specified by Fu \etal~ \cite{fu20203dfuture} and trained our model with $1K$ points per object.
+We followed the same training protocol for point-based methods as specified by~ \cite{fu20203dfuture} and trained our model with $1K$ points per object.
 In particular, we uniformly sampled $1024$ points for each shape.
 Our results outperform the others in both IA and CA evaluation measures.

-\tabref{tab:3DFUTUREResults} presents a zoom-in to the super-category \textit{Chair}.
+\tabref{tab:3DFUTUREResults} presents quantitative result for classification on 3D-FUTURE for each category.
+It shows that our method outperforms both, point-based and multi-view methods reported for this dataset.
+Our model leads on average and in $18/32$ categories.
 It shows how challenging this dataset is because of its similar sub-categories.
-A full comparison of all categories is available in the supplementary material.
 We note that while \cite{qi2017pointnet++} uses normals as additional information, we do not.
 The mere vertices locations suffice for our method.
-This is especially important in cases where normals are unavailable, as normals are not outputs of mist scanners and normal estimation is possible, but is not a trivial problem \cite{guerrero2018pcpnet,ben2020deepfit,lenssen2020deep}.
+This is especially important in cases where normals are unavailable, as normals are not outputs of most scanners and normal estimation is possible, but is not a trivial problem \cite{guerrero2018pcpnet,ben2020deepfit,lenssen2020deep}.
 After all, normal estimation is "almost" surface reconstruction, and the reconstruction of a surface is exactly what we wish to avoid.

-For ScanObjectNN, \tabref{tab:scanobjectnnResults} presents the results with and without background points of real-world scans.
+For ScanObjectNN, Table \ref{tab:scanobjectnnResults} presents the results with and without background points of real-world scans.
 It shows that the overall accuracy is better compared to state of the art methods~\cite{uy-scanobjectnn-iccv19}.
 When trained and tested without the background points, our average class accuracy $78.5\%$ is higher than all reported results while maintaining competitiveness on the overall accuracy.

-\tabref{tab:Modelnet40Results} reports the results on the ModelNet40 \cite{wu20153d} dataset.
+Table \ref{tab:Modelnet40Results} reports the results on the ModelNet40 \cite{wu20153d} dataset.
 For this dataset we achieved competitive results.
 ModelNet40 is known to be a difficult and saturated dataset, partially because of cross-labeled classes (desk/table, plant/flower-pot/vase, night-stand/dresser), as illustrated in \figref{fig:Modelnet40-SimilarObjectDiffClasses}.